wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Add a deepfake to work with the source video, which synchronizes the movement of the lips under the audio
 - [x] Add selection of video segment for deepfake depending on the length of the audio track
 - [x] Add ability to change directory for .wunjo cache folder
-- [x] Add application translation into different languages, through browser options
+- [x] Add application translation into different languages
-- [ ] Add TTS models for English speech
+- [x] Train and add TTS models for English speech
-- [ ] Add TTS models for Chinese speech
+- [x] Add language of model identification on interface
+- [x] Add the possibility to speak on english by russian model and speak on russian by english model
-- [ ] Check the possibility of using speech synthesis on TTS user models
+- [x] Add the possibility of using speech synthesis on TTS user models (ru, en)

-New Extensions
+- [x] Add the new update information
+- [x] Integrate links to train video and wiki page

+Update 1.5.0
-- [ ] Develop extension for face swaps from source face to destination face.
+- [ ] Develop modul for face swaps from source face to destination face (Face swap).
+- [ ] Add create deepfake video by text prompts

 <!-- VIDEO -->
 ## Video